-Election Season Media Kit for CCL Volunteers
+Election Season Media Kit

 For more guidance on engaging with the midterms, check out the Campaign Season Activities page on CCL Community.

 As a Citizens’ Climate Lobby volunteer, you have lots of tools for engaging with elected officials who hold power in Congress.
 But what can you do during the election season, when candidates are campaigning to win that power?
-You can engage with your local newspapers, TV stations and radio stations, given they will be following every twist and turn of the races.

 A note about nonpartisanship

 One of CCL’s core values is nonpartisanship.
 For CCLers, speaking up about climate during election season does not mean endorsing or electing members of one party or another.
 In fact, because of district boundaries and population trends, the vast majority of congressional districts are “safe” seats for the party that currently holds them.

 That means we need candidates, and ultimately members of Congress, from both major parties to support meaningful climate action.
 We believe strongly that Democrats, Republicans, and even third party candidates can and should have thorough, ambitious climate stances — no matter the political makeup of the area they’re running in.